-In the 2016 year of assessment the amount taken into account as opening stock will be the amount included in closing stock at the end of the 2015 year of assessment, that is, R400 000.
-Assuming the trading stock is still on hand at the end of the 2016 year of assessment, section 22(1) requires it to be accounted for at "cost price" less such amount as the Commissioner thinks just and reasonable as representing the amount by which its value has decreased due to damage, deterioration, change in value, decrease in market value or for any other reason satisfactory to the Commissioner.
-Section 19(3) cannot be applied to reduce the amount taken into account under section 22(1) since it only applies in the year in which the debt is reduced.
-However, as the expenditure incurred on acquisition of the trading stock that has been allowed as a deduction under section 11(a) in the 2014 year of assessment is required to have been reduced by the reduction amount that arose in the 2015 year of assessment must take into account the reduction amount that arose in the 2015 year of assessment.
+Assuming the trading stock is still on hand at the end of the 2017 year of assessment, section 22(1) requires it to be accounted for at "cost price" less such amount as the Commissioner thinks just and reasonable as representing the amount by which its value has decreased due to damage, deterioration, change in value, decrease in market value or for any other reason satisfactory to the Commissioner.

+Section 19(3) cannot be applied to reduce the amount taken into account under section 22(1), since it applies only in the year of assessment in which the debt is reduced.
+However, as the expenditure incurred on acquisition of the trading stock that has been allowed as a deduction under section 11(a) in the 2015 year of assessment is required to have been reduced by the reduction amount that arose in the 2016 year of assessment, it is considered that the "cost price" for purposes of section 22(1) in the 2017 year of assessment must take into account the reduction amount that arose in the 2016 year of assessment.

-Note:
+Notes:

 If only R50 000 of the debt was cancelled, section 19(3) would be applied to reduce the value of opening stock and closing stock by this amount.

-Section 19(4) would still not have any application in these circumstances since the full amount of the reduction amount (R50 000) relating to the trading stock on hand and not disposed of would have been applied to reduce the amount taken into account as contemplated in section 19(3), namely, R50 000.
+Section 19(4) would still not have any application in these circumstances, since the full amount of the reduction amount (R50 000) relating to the trading stock held and not disposed of would have been applied to reduce the amount taken into account as contemplated in section 19(3), namely, R50 000.